 Volunteers are the backbone of the nonprofit sector.
-They willingly and freely give their time to the cause(s) they care about, simply because they believe in its mission.
+They willingly give their time to causes they care about, simply because they believe in an organization's mission.

-Plus, volunteers are twice as likely to donate to a charity compared to non-volunteers (80% vs. 40%).
-In other words, a significant portion of your recurring gifts could come from your volunteer base—so be sure to show your appreciation.
+Plus, volunteers are two-thirds more likely to donate to a charity compared to those who do not give their time.
+In other words, a significant portion of your recurring gifts could come from your volunteer base—so be sure to show your appreciation!

-Consider launching a volunteer database with Givebutter's built-in CRM platform to store contact information and activity history for your volunteers.
+Consider launching a volunteer database to store contact information and activity history for your volunteers.
 When a volunteer makes a contribution, have someone from your internal team send them a handwritten note.
 Lastly, consider throwing an annual volunteer appreciation party to express your gratitude.